 On this blog you will find posts with great photos from student life in Nepal.

-The climate in Pokhara and Kathmandu is subtropical.
+The climate in Pokhara is subtropical.
 So it is generally hot except for mid winter.
 Please find average temperatures and rain per month on Wikipedia.